splunk-terraform/terraform-provider-signalfx/website/docs/index.html.markdown

 to understand the basics of working with Terraform.

 See [SignalFlow programming language](https://dev.splunk.com/observability/docs/signalflow/) to learn how to create SignalFx charts and detectors using `program_text`.
-You can click "View SignalFlow" when editing any chart in Splunk Observability Cloud to see the underlying code.
+You can click "Show SignalFlow" after opening any chart in Splunk Observability Cloud to see the underlying code.

 # Authentication